Peter & Elizabeth C Tower Foundation

 Success Rates

 Important Insight from Grant Seekers: The Letter of Inquiry (LOI) stage appears to be the most competitive phase.
-Once past the LOI, applicants report that program officers become highly invested in helping the application succeed.
+Once past the LOI, applicants report that programme officers become highly invested in helping the application succeed.
 The foundation has a reputation for being supportive rather than adversarial.

 Reapplication Policy